Urban Farmer

-Urban Farmer is a chain of four restaurants in Cleveland, Denver, Philadelphia, and Portland, Oregon.
+Urban Farmer is a chain of three restaurants in Denver, Philadelphia, and Portland, Oregon.
+A fourth location located in Cleveland closed in 2021.

+Matt Christianson has served as the brand's executive chef and director of culinary operations.

 Locations

-The Cleveland restaurant is housed in the Westin Cleveland Downtown Hotel.

 The Denver restaurant opened in the Oxford Hotel in 2017.

+The Philadelphia restaurant is located in Logan Square.

 The Portland restaurant operates from the eighth floor of The Nines, a hotel in downtown Portland's Meier & Frank Building.
 In 2009, The Oregonian's David Sarasohn gave the restaurant a 'B−' rating.
 Urban Farmer closed during the COVID-19 pandemic, but reopened on August 13, 2020.

+The Cleveland restaurant was located in the Westin Cleveland Downtown Hotel.